lldap/lldap/docs/mfa.md

 1. Open your own profile in the web interface and click **Set up two-factor**.
 2. Scan the QR code with an authenticator app, or enter the secret manually.
 3. Confirm with the combined format: password, a colon, and the current 6-digit code.
-Only the code is checked at this step (the password half is shape practice for later logins).
+Both halves are checked, and the format is the one you will use to log in from then on.

+The password is verified the same way the **Modify password** page verifies the current password: the browser runs the OPAQUE login handshake against the server and checks the result locally, so the password itself is never sent.
+As with that page, the check is enforced by the client, so a caller driving the GraphQL API directly can skip it.
+The code checks below are the server-side ones.

 The pending enrollment is valid for **5 minutes**.
 After that, a session expired dialog asks you to sign in again and restart.

 ### Replacing an existing authenticator

-Enrolling over an existing second factor additionally requires a current code from the **authenticator being replaced**, so a stolen session cannot silently rebind the account to someone else's device.
+Enrolling over an existing second factor asks for a current code from the **authenticator being replaced** before the new QR code is shown, so a stolen session cannot silently rebind the account to someone else's device.
 Moving to a new phone therefore works while you still have the old one.
 If the old authenticator is gone, an administrator must `resetUserMfa` first, or you can complete a password reset by email, which clears the factor.

+The code is checked by the server at `startMfaEnrollment`, and the sealed enrollment state it returns records that the check passed.
+A state minted before the account had a factor cannot be used to replace one.

 Under `"always"`, unenrolled users are sent to this page automatically and cannot use the rest of the UI until they finish or log out.